arangodb/python-arango/docs/http.rst

 -------------------------

 Python-arango lets you use your own HTTP clients for sending API requests to ArangoDB server.
-The default implementation uses the Requests_ library.
+The default implementation uses the requests_ library.

 Your HTTP client must inherit :class:`arango.http.HTTPClient` and implement its abstract method :func:`arango.http.HTTPClient.send_request`.
 The method must return valid (fully populated) instances of :class:`arango.response.Response`.

-For example, let's say you want to use your own HTTP client with:
+For example, let's say your HTTP client needs:

 * Automatic retries
 * Additional HTTP header called ``x-my-header``